CGE Frequently Asked Questions

 How do I update my address to maintain my valid F1 status?

-You can update your address using Merlin and emailing the international student advisor with any changes at email@example.com.
+You can update your address using Merlin and emailing the Assistant Director, International Student Services and Engagement with any changes at firstname.lastname@example.org.

 What does CGE consider to be a full course load?

-A full course load is defined as 8 credit hours a term (Fall, Winter and Spring).
-Students must be full time enrolled for three consecutive terms or one academic year before they are allowed to take a vacation.
-For example, if you start in Winter Term, you will be required to be full-time enrolled in Winter, Spring and Summer.
+A full course load is defined as 12 credit hours per semester.
+Students must be full time enrolled for two consecutive semesters or one academic year before they are allowed to take a vacation.

-I am in my last term and need less than a full course load to graduate.
+I am in my last semester and need less than a full course load to graduate.
 Do I need to take a full course load?